input-output-hk/Alonzo-testnet/Alonzo-exercises/3_Alonzo-blue-exercise-3.md

 ## Submitting Transactions Containing Basic Plutus Scripts

-In the first exercise, you set up and ran a passive Cardano node that was connected to the Alonzo Blue Testnet.
+In the first exercise, you set up and ran a passive Cardano node that was connected to the Alonzo Blue testnet.
 You may also have participated in the Alonzo hard fork in the optional exercise 2.
-In this exercise, you will build and submit transactions to the Testnet that contain pre-compiled Plutus Script and use the node CLI to manage the test Ada that you have obtained via payment addresses and UTxOs.
+In this exercise, you will build and submit transactions to the Testnet that contain pre-compiled Plutus script and use the node CLI to manage the test ada that you have obtained via payment addresses and UTxOs.

 ### Prerequisites

 - Complete Exercise Sheet 1
-- Start a passive Cardano Node, Make sure to use the latest tagged version [alonzo-blue2.0](https://github.com/input-output-hk/cardano-node/releases/tag/alonzo-blue2.0) of the node and cli.
+- Start a passive Cardano node, ensure that you use the latest tagged version [alonzo-blue2.0](https://github.com/input-output-hk/cardano-node/releases/tag/alonzo-blue2.0) of the node and cli.
-- Make sure you have some Alonzo Blue Test Ada
+- Make sure you have some Alonzo Blue test ada
 - Read the tutorial information on:
-	-	Payment Addresses
+	- Payment addresses
-	- How to build a Cardano Transaction
+	- How to build a Cardano transaction

 ### Objectives